 Fire extinguishers are installed on each floor of the Residence Hall.
 If an extinguisher is maliciously discharged by a resident, a fee for refilling the extinguisher and for any required clean-up will be assessed and may be charged to the resident.
 Any required disciplinary action will be taken.

 Room Entry and Inspection

-University personnel will not enter a resident’s room without the resident’s consent unless there is reason to believe that a situation exists which may jeopardize the health, safety and welfare of the Residence Hall or that may cause damage to a room or its furnishings.
+Authorized personnel will not enter a resident’s room without the resident’s consent unless there is a reason to believe that a situation exists which may jeopardize the health, safety, and welfare of the Residence Hall or that may cause damage to a room or its furnishings.

 Residence Hall staff may randomly do spot checks of resident’s rooms to make sure that residents are complying with the rules of the Residence Hall.

 All new students MUST attend the safety training held at the beginning of the Fall semester.

 The security staff is available 24-hours-a-day, 7-days-a-week including holidays and semester breaks, in order to provide a secure environment in the hall.
 Residents are required to keep their doors locked, to secure their valuables under lock, to keep the exit doors secured, and escort their guests at all times.
 Residents must report any unusual circumstances to the Residence Hall staff immediately.

 All LAU undergraduate full-time students are entitled to on-campus housing subject to availability.
 As space is limited, students who wish to live on campus must submit an application for housing.
 See Applying for housing for more information about the application process and Housing fees for the cost of housing.

 The residence halls administration is responsible for all room assignments.
 To the extent that it is possible, students’ preferences for roommate and room type are taken into consideration.

 Available spaces are allocated to students based on following: